Skip to Content

 safari-west

-Who knew the plains of Africa existed in California nestled among the vineyards?
-Experience an African Safari ride at Safari West, where animals roam free on a Wildlife Preserve.
 This is not a zoo or a theme park; this is a chance encounter with cheetahs, giraffes, zebras, and numerous other animals of the savannah.
 Reserve a day tour or stay overnight in one of their luxury tents or cottages.
+This is an experience your family will remember forever.

 Check out this comprehensive review of what it is like to stay at Safari West.

-4. Hike Armstrong Redwoods
+Hike the Armstrong Redwoods

 armstrong-woods-fun-thing-to-do-in-santa-rosa

-Hiking at Armstrong Redwoods | Photo by Janel Murray
+Hiking at Armstrong Redwoods by Janel Murray

 See the giant redwoods loom above you at Armstrong Redwoods State Natural Reserve in Guerneville.
 Ask at the Visitor’s Center for a scavenger hunt map and go searching for famous faces hidden in the trees.